 Should you invest in mutual funds too?

-The short answer is STAY AWAY FROM mutual funds.
+The short answer is to STAY AWAY FROM mutual funds.

 Mutual funds are generally professionally managed by fund managers.